 One of the reasons everyone enjoys Fortnite so much is its cross-platform capabilities.
 Then there's also the freedom to carry over your progress between all those platforms.
 If you simply link all your profiles together, you can freely jump between platforms without losing any progress.
 The process is relatively simple and ensures you’ll be leveling up your battle pass regardless of the device you’re playing on.
 So long as you understand how to log in to your Epic account and know your credentials on all relevant platforms, linking your accounts should take no more than five minutes.

-If you only play on PC, Mac, iOS, or Android devices, you don’t have to worry about linking any other accounts.
-For everyone else, however, you’re only a few minutes away from playing on your favorite console.
+If you only play on PC or Android devices, you don’t have to worry about linking any other accounts.
+Because of the ongoing legal issues between Epic Games and Apple, iOS users are no longer able to play Fortnite on Apple devices.
+Hopefully, the game will make a return in the near future, but until then, the linking feature is unavailable to Apple owners.
+For everyone else, you’re only a few minutes away from playing on your preferred device.

 Step 1: Head to the Epic Games website and sign in or create your account.

 This will be the account you use for all versions of Fortnite, so consider adding two-factor authentication before you do anything else.
 You’ll also want to enable pop-ups for the site, as they’ll be necessary to properly link all your accounts.

 Step 2: Once you’re signed in, go to your Account page and look for the tab on the left that says Connected accounts.

 Step 3: Now you’ll see options to connect accounts for GitHub, Twitch, Xbox, PlayStation Network, and Nintendo Switch.
 Select any of the latter three, and when asked whether you want to continue to the external site and provide them with more information, confirm your choice.

 The process for doing this is nearly identical across all three services.

 Step 1: Sign in to each respective service using the same username and password you use on the console.